![]() |

 - Cumberland News, were just of few of the superlatives used to

-describe Friedman's powerfully unique and original talent.
 Although Friedman's next single, McDonald's Girl was officially

 banned by the BBC for mentioning the name of the well known fast